Chris Abele

-Christopher Seton Abele (born January 28, 1967) is an American businessman and Democratic Party politician.
-He served as the 6th Milwaukee County Executive from 2011 to 2020.
+Christopher Seton Abele (born January 28, 1967) is an American businessman who served as the 6th executive of Milwaukee County from 2011 to 2020.

+Early life and education

 Abele is the son of American businessman John Abele, the co-founder of Boston Scientific.
-Abele is a trustee of the Argosy Foundation, a charitable trust established with an endowment from his father.
+He grew up in Concord, Massachusetts, and moved to Wisconsin to attend college at Lawrence University in Appleton, Wisconsin, from 1991 to 1995.
+After, he decided to move to Milwaukee.

 Business career

 In 1996, Abele, with Chris Kerr, founded SteriLogic Waste Systems, which serves hospitals and medical clinics in managing sharps waste.
 Abele was CEO of SteriLogic from 1996 to 2004.
 In 2004, Abele became Chairman of the company to devote more time to philanthropic efforts.
 In 2006, SteriLogic merged with Medsolutions and in 2007, Kerr and Abele sold the majority of SteriLogic to Stericycle.
 The remainder of SteriLogic was restructured the remainder as Oxus Environmental.

 In 2001, Abele and his business partner Steve Mech founded CSA Commercial, a Milwaukee-based real estate and development company.

-Prior to his election as Milwaukee County Executive, Abele was CEO of the Argosy Foundation.
+Prior to his election as Milwaukee County executive, Abele was CEO of the Argosy Foundation.
 In 2011, Abele stepped down as CEO and was replaced by his sister, Jeneye.
 Abele remains a trustee of the foundation.

 Abele invested $10 million into a venture fund, CSA Partners LLC, for Milwaukee start-ups.
 The LLC was formed with Brian Taffora and Pat Farley.
 They invested into gener8tor's Fund II and opened Ward 4 (Milwaukee, WI startup accelerator space) in remodelled space inside the former John Pritzlaff Hardware Company Building.

-2011 Milwaukee County Executive race
+Milwaukee County executive (2011–2020)

+Elections

 On January 4, 2011, Abele formally announced that he entered the race for Milwaukee County Executive.
 Abele and Stone received the most votes and advanced on to a run-off election that was held on April 5, 2011.
 On April 6, 2011, Abele defeated Republican challenger Jeff Stone, and was sworn in on April 21, 2011.

-Issue positions

-Ideology and party affiliation

 Abele contributed primarily to Democratic campaigns and the Democratic Party.
 Formerly, Abele was on a number of finance committees.
 This included the 2002 campaign for former Governor Jim Doyle, where he helped with John Kerry's presidential fundraising, and donated to Barack Obama's 2008 presidential campaign.
 The Milwaukee Journal Sentinel's Daniel Bice reported that Abele donated to the campaigns of Republican state legislators including Joe Sanfelippo and Dale Kooyenga, both of whom have played roles in the passage of bills that have increased Abele's power as Milwaukee County executive.

-Endorsements

 On February 12, 2011, Abele received the endorsement of the Milwaukee Journal Sentinel, which stated "Chris Abele's leadership on nonprofit boards, his experience running two family companies and his skill managing the Argosy Foundation make him a solid choice for county executive", and "Abele has the right experience and the right vision.
 Abele could be a game-changer".
 On April 2, 2011, the Milwaukee Journal Sentinel once again endorsed Abele over Jeff Stone, stating "Milwaukee County needs transformative change.
 One candidate provides the better chance to accomplish that."